dckc/q-runtime/README.rst

 messages through to the parent until a clock runs out.
 Or her program might restrict message calls to have arguments that match a certain pattern.

-Typical access-control systems do not make this so easy.
-[ACLs don't](http://waterken.net/), as the simplest form of delegation is to share a password: un-attenuated and nigh-irrevocable.
+Typical access-control systems do not make this so easy. [http://waterken.net/ ACLs don't], as the simplest form of delegation is to share a password: un-attenuated and nigh-irrevocable.
 OAuth2 services occasionally provide "scopes" to attenuate authority, but all tokens must be obtained from the original issuer (no offline attenuation), and it requires extensive